General Geng Gong of Han Dynasty — A Legendary Hero and His Epic Returning

-Months later, the grandson of Liu Xiu ascended to the throne, and everything was settled to dust in the Han’s central government.
+Months later, the new emperor Liu Da (56 — 88), Emperor Zhang of Han, ascended to the throne and had everything settled to dust in his central government.

-The emperor was quite touching after hearing what happened in this remote city; so he sent 7000 soldiers to expel the Huns and rescue Geng.
+He was quite touching after hearing what happened in this remote Shule city, so he sent 7000 soldiers to the Western Regions (Xi Yu).

 It was already in the year 76.

-In addition, Geng only had few hundreds of soldiers in the beginning; after over a year of intensive fighting with such outnumbered cavalry troop of the Huns, they were quite unlikely to stay alive.
+Besides, Geng Gong only had a few hundreds of soldiers in the beginning; after over a year of intensive fightings against such outnumbered cavalry troop of the Xiongnu in extremely severe conditions, they were quite unlikely to stay alive.

 Crossing of Magnificent Snow Mountain to Save Geng Gong

-Then he led 2000 soldiers, tramped over the tremendous snow mountain in the winter, and finally arrived at the military site that Geng and his warriors had been defending independently for more than a year.
+Fan Qiang and these 2000 soldiers, tramped over the tremendous snow mountain in the winter (January to March), and finally arrived at the Shule City, the important military site that Geng Gong and his warriors had been defending independently for more than a year.

 There were only 26 people left in this city, including General Geng Gong.

-They finally could go home, summoned by their emperor, after having successfully completed their mission.
+They finally could go home, summoned by their emperor, after having completed their mission.

 Together with the rescue army, they again crossed the Tianshan Mountains.
-The horrible weather and many dangerous encounters, as well as some attacks from the Huns, many people died on their way home.
+The horrible weather and many dangerous encounters, as well as some attacks from Xiongnu, many people died on their way home.

-In the end, only Geng and his other 12 soldiers arrived in a big city that connected Han’s central and northwest area, the most important gate on the Silk Road, skinny and shabby.
+In the end, only Geng Gong and his other 12 soldiers arrived in a big city, the Yumen Pass (or Jade Gate Pass) that connected Han’s central and northwest areas.

-The head of that city, also the most honorable commander of this big city, was extremely touched and served those 13 heroes to change and bath.
+The commander, also the most honorable governor of the Yumen Passy, was extremely touched and served those 13 heroes to change and bath.

 They were then welcomed home and rewarded by their emperor.

-A decade later, brother of Emperor Liu Zhao’s queen, another great commander named Dou Xian, led Han’s troop defeated the rest of the Huns for several times.
+A decade later, great commander Dou Xian (? — 92), the brother of Emperor Liu Zhao’s queen, led Han’s troops to defeat the rest of the Xiongnu several times.

-Within this honorable troop, the most contributing marshals were Geng’s descendants.
+Within this honorable troop, the most contributing marshals were from Geng Gong’s family.

-In the year 91, Dou Xian’s army achieved a big and final success defeating the Huns on the Altai Mountains; those remaining Huns who refused to surrender fleed westward and never showed up in historical documents of the history of China again.
+In the year 91, Dou Xian’s army achieved a big and final success defeating Xiongnu on the Altai Mountains.
+The remaining people of Xiongnu refused to surrender and fled westward and never showed up in historical documents of the history of China again.

-The former powerful, huge Xiongnu Empire (the Huns) that had large-scale first class cavalry troop, disappeared forever; they were defeated by the Han Empire’s brilliant marshals, as well as common warriors, like General Geng Gong and his soldiers.
+The former powerful, huge Xiongnu Empire that had large-scale first-class cavalry troops disappeared forever.
+They were defeated by the Han Empire’s brilliant marshals like Wei Qing, brave generals like Geng Gong, as well as courageous common warriors like Geng Gong’s soldiers.

 Ending of the House of Geng